Please ensure Javascript is enabled for purposes of website accessibility Investigating the Impact of the Swedish Carbon Tax - Anthesis

 In Sweden, it worked particularly well as part of a wider tax reform, and was introduced at a low level and gradually increased so households and companies could adjust.
 It also benefited from widespread acceptance among the public to introduce climate-oriented policy instruments.

-Some minor improvements could be made, such as better transparency about future changes and removal of tax exemptions, but overall, the tax is one of the more efficient policy instruments aimed at reducing greenhouse gas emissions.
+Some minor improvements could be made, such as better transparency about future changes and removal of tax exemptions.
+But overall, the tax is one of the more efficient policy instruments aimed at reducing greenhouse gas emissions.